mysticflute/grunt-ender/README.md

 - It's expected that you include all of the Ender dependencies in the standard `dependencies` key of the package.json file as well.
 This way the grunt task doesn't have to deal with installing anything (assuming you run `npm install` as usual) and you can specify the versions you need.
 - To reiterate from above, this is a temporary hold-over until the official solution from Ender is in place.
 There are no guarantees about updates or bug fixes to this plugin once that is released.
 - When you run `grunt ender` or `grunt ender:build` it will actually rebuild the library from scratch.
 The regular Ender `add` and `remove` commands are not utilized directly.
 This means that to add and remove libraries from the Ender build, edit your package.json file as appropriate.
+- To figure out which file contains the configuration data, this will try to look for a `pkg` or `package` variable in the grunt config object.
+This way we can avoid reading the file if you have already done it anyway.
+If not present, it will assume and read from `package.json`.
+However, you can specify the explicit location of the configuration file by adding `config: "path/to/config.json"` in the `options` key of the `ender` task in your Gruntfile as well.

 ### Usage Examples